 Exercise is important to lubricate the hip joint, strengthen surrounding muscles, maintain bone strength and control weight.
 Non-impact exercises are best.
 Patients should avoid running and jumping exercises and do more gliding type exercises, such as walking, biking, swimming or using an elliptical trainer.
 Your doctor or physical therapist can help develop an individualized exercise program that meets your needs and lifestyle.

 Acetaminophen, non-steroidal anti-inflammatory drugs (NSAIDs), and topical creams and sprays can combat pain and inflammation.
 If over-the-counter medications don't provide relief, your doctor may give you a prescription anti-inflammatory drug or other medication to help ease the pain.

-Corticosteroids are powerful anti-inflammatory drugs that can be injected directly into the hip to relive pain and reduce swelling.
+Corticosteroids are powerful anti-inflammatory drugs that can be injected directly into the hip to help temporarily relieve pain.

-If these non-operative treatments don't work, hip replacement surgery is a good option.
+If these non-operative treatments don’t work, modern hip replacement surgery is a good option.
 It is a safe and effective procedure to relieve pain and help you resume normal activities.
-In a total hip replacement, the damaged bone and cartilage are removed and replaced with metal or plastic parts.
+In a total hip replacement, the damaged bone and cartilage are removed and replaced with metal, plastic or ceramic parts.

 Recovery from hip replacement surgery varies by patient.
 Advancements in minimally invasive approaches, improved implant material and design, and refined surgical technique have dramatically reduced recovery time.
-For these patients, the typical recovery period is now weeks rather than months.
+For minimally invasive total hip patients, the typical recovery period is now weeks rather than months.
 And hospital stays can be as short as one or two days.